Gruntfuggly/todo-tree/README.md

 `borderRadius` - used to set the border radius of the background of the highlight.

 `icon` - used to set a different icon in the tree view.
-Must be a valid octicon (see https://octicons.github.com/).
-Defaults to a tick if it's not valid.
+Must be a valid octicon (see <https://octicons.github.com/)> or codicon (see <https://microsoft.github.io/vscode-codicons/dist/codicon.html).> If using codicons, specify them in the format "$(*icon*)".
+The icon defaults to a tick if it's not valid.
 You can also use "todo-tree", or "todo-tree-filled" if you want to use the icon from the activity view.

 `iconColour` - used to set the colour of the icon in the tree.
 If not specified, it will try to use the foreground colour, the background colour and then the older settings, in that order.